jackstapleton/rdb-autoscaling/whitepaper.md

 ### Cloudformation

-AWS Cloudformation allows users to provision resources usinga `JSON` or `YAML` file.
+AWS Cloudformation allows users to provision resources using a `JSON` or `YAML` file.
 The resources needed for our stack are outlined below.

 - AWS Elastic File System (EFS).